jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

   - consulting http://www.shawnlankton.com/2009/08/getting-a-consulting-job-0
   - Hamming

+{% endcomment %}

 ## What can I say I learned from it all?
-  - problem solving
-  - no fear or intimidation of ideas or science
-  - develop a long term research plan with milestones
-  - develop convincing experiments
-  - persuasive writing

-{% endcomment %}
+I learned how to frame and solve problems.
+I no longer fear a research paper or am intimidated by big fancy science.
+When faced with the uncertainty of new topic, I can come up with a research plan and milestones.
+I can develop convincing experiments.
+And I can craft an efficient and comprehensive writeup.

 ## My story